ethanokamura/perfectline/src/content/javascript-101/syntax.md

 title: Syntax
 description: In this section, we will cover everything you need to know about JavaScript Syntax!
 tags:
-  - web
   - javascript
+  - variables
-  - css
+  - syntax
-  - html
+  - type
-  - intermediate
+  - scope
 published: true
 lang: web
 course: javascript-101